 Student who turn 5 between September 2 and December 2 of the academic calendar year are eligible to attend PAUSD's Transitional Kindergarten (TK) program.
 Enrollment in this program is optional.
 Students who turn 5 between December 3 and the last day of the academic calendar year, and who meet the criteria for underrepresented/socioeconomically disadvantaged categories, are eligible to attend PAUSD's Extended TK (ETK) program on a space-available basis.
 Information on TK/ETK programs

 Per Board Policy, students are assigned to attend their neighborhood school; school choice is limited to the Choice Program process listed above.
-Requests to transfer to a non-neighborhood school are considered only for special circumstances, and are subject to space availability.
+Requests to transfer to a non-neighborhood school are considered only for unique hardship circumstances.

 - School transfers prior to new school year: Intradistrict transfer requests are accepted at the time of registration (new students) or during Round 1 Registration (current students) which for the 2020-2021 school year starts on January 8, 2020 and ends on February 12, 2020.
 Notifications of decisions are sent in April for grades 6 - 12, and sent late July for grades KN - 5.